ChrisOwen101/SouthAfricanCodeSchools/README.md

 Notes:
 - Changes to an .env file will need an app restart to take effect.
 - You can use: `git update-index --skip-worktree .env` to ignore changes to your local env file.
-- These files are only for publicly shareable keys and variables, don't put sensitive data here.
+- We use these files only for publicly shareable keys and variables, don't put sensitive data here.